berticulousnert/vixblox/README.md

 ## Credits

 - me (notbob yet)
-- lordex aoi.canvas guy :D
+- lordex aoi.canvas guy (uwuwuw he ask for it) :D
 - lightner fren
 - akaruiteam (aoi.js)
+- leref because leref is leref

 These are the contributors who have contributed to the aoi.vixblox project.